 “I get excited when I see promising talent and want to show young artists that success comes in many forms, and to ultimately help them achieve that success.” – Maser

-The Dublin studio is mainly a place for Maser to focus on his own artwork and to keep making unique but powerful art that makes people take notice.
-The studio is very open and is visible from the street if you are passing by, you just might be lucky enough to catch him working his magic or creating his next big art installation.
+The Dublin studio is mainly a place for Maser to focus on his own artwork and keep making unique but powerful art that makes people take notice.
+The studio is very open and visible from the street.
+If you pass by, you just might be lucky enough to catch him working his magic or creating his next big art installation.

 If can’t get out to see his artwork head over to his Instagram page and check out everything he is doing.